-The greatest current threat to African Penguins is considered to be the abundance and availability of prey (Crawford et al. 2007; Crawford et al. 2011b).
+One of the most important current threats to African Penguins is considered to be the abundance and availability of prey (Crawford et al. 2007; Crawford et al. 2011b).
 In the Benguela Upwelling Ecosystem, changes in the relative abundance of sardine and anchovy have been linked to changes in diet, breeding population size and breeding success of various seabird populations, including Cape Gannet Morus capensis, African Penguin, Cape Cormorant Phalacrocorax capensis, and Swift Terns Sterna bergii populations (Crawford and Dyer 1995; Crawford 2003; Crawford et al. 2006a; 2007; Underhill et al. 2006).
-The reported eastward shift in the centre of gravity of purse-seine catches past Cape Agulhas of both sardines (Coetzee et al. 2008) and anchovy (Roy et al. 2007) is said to have created a mismatch between fish availability and seabird breeding colonies during the summer spawning period, with significant implications for the seabirds of the region (Crawford et al. 2007).
+The reported eastward shift past Cape Agulhas in the relative distributions of both sardines (Coetzee et al. 2008) and anchovy adults (Roy et al. 2007) is considered to have resulted in a mismatch between fish availability and seabird breeding colonies during the summer spawning period, with significant implications for seabirds of the region (Crawford et al., 2011).